Nate Lowe Player Props: Rangers vs. Angels

 Nate Lowe At The Plate

-- Lowe has picked up an RBI in 50.0% of his games this year, with more than one RBI in 13.3% of his games.
-He has also plated three or more runs in one contest.
+- Lowe has picked up an RBI in 51.6% of his games this year, with two or more RBI in 12.9% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.